ellysh/video-game-bots/ClickerBots/output-device-capture.md

 Result of the script work is displaying a message if something have been changed in the desktop region between two points: x=0 y=0 and x=50 y=50.
 An initial value of a checksum is calculated in a first line of the scirpt.
 Further, the checksum value is recalculated and checked every 100 milliseconds in a while loop.
 The while loop continues until the checksum value still the same.

 Let's consider how a **PixelChecksum** function works internally.
 API Monitor shows us exact the same WinAPI function calls for the **PixelChecksum**.
 It means that AutoIt uses the same algorithm as one that have been used in the **PixelSearch** function.
 The result of the algorithm is the device independed byte array of pixels.
 Next steo is a checksum calculation for the byte array with a selected algorithm.
 You can select either ADLER or CRC32 algorithm.
 A difference between algorithms is a speed and a reliability.
 CRC32 algorithm works slower but detects better a pixels changing.

+The considered AutoIt functions are able to process pictures in fullscreen DirectX windows.

 ## Advanced Image Analysis Libraries